truust-io/docs.truust.io/content/developers.md

 When adding a webhook in the Dashboard, you'll need to provide a destination URL using a valid HTTPS path.
 This URL will receive all webhook notifications as POST requests and must be a publicly accessible URL on your site

-You are able to create multiple webhook destination URLs in order to route certain webhook notifications to specific endpoints.
+You can create multiple webhook destination URLs to route certain webhook notifications to specific endpoints.

 ## API Reference